I Wanna Love You Forever: Song details and composition

 "I Wanna Love You Forever" was written, composed and produced by Louis Biancaniello and Sam Watters.
 Lyrically, the track is a somewhat dark and bittersweet love ballad, in which the singer describes her dramatic feelings of deep love and yearning for a man, in a way she has never experienced before.
 In the chorus, she sings: “I wanna love you forever, and this is all I'm asking of you.
 Ten thousand lifetimes together; is that so much for you to do?
 'Cause from the moment that I saw your face, and felt the fire in your sweet embrace, I swear, I knew…I'm gonna love you forever.”

 Although Biancaniello and Watters are given joint credit for writing and composing the song, at present, it is not known precisely which of the two was the primary lyricist and/or composer.
 According to the sheet music book (published by Hal Leonard Corporation) on Musicnotes.com, "I Wanna Love You Forever" has a common-time (4/4) metre with a beat rate of 80 beats per minute (BPM).
-It is set in the key of E minor, with Simpson's voice ranging from the tonal nodes of A_{3} to G_{5}, which is 2 octaves and 1 notes.
+It is set in the key of E minor, with Simpson's voice ranging from the tonal nodes of A_{3} to G_{5}, which is one tone shy of 2 octaves.
 The song follows a basic sequence of I–II–IV–II–VV progression.